Reference

 [read]

 Each tool gets its own section with allow and deny arrays.
-Values are glob-like scope patterns, or true to match everything.
+Values are glob-like scope patterns.

 The default key